frontendprof/react-amazon-clone/README.md

 4. Importing search icon from 'material-ui' and placing it after input element
 5. Creating links and basket icon and count after each other
 6. Implementing style from ./header.css
+7. Using useContext and getting basket props and passing it to checkout basket count

 ### Home component